 - Marketing Automation Tools – Next, you’ll have a lot of marketing tasks on your hand, so you’ll want to automate as many of them as you can.
 For instance, if you’re running a drip campaign, you don’t want to be responsible for remembering to send out each email at the right time.
 Find an outreach automation tool that helps you to do this automatically and save yourself the stress.

 - A Communication Tool – Finally, you need an effective way for your team members to communicate.
 As we said above, it’s essential that everyone remains on the same page.
-Look for apps like Slack to help keep everyone in touch so that everyone is heading in the right direction.
+Look for apps like Slack or its alternative to help keep everyone in touch so that everyone is heading in the right direction.

 Analyze and Improve